w3c/mathml-docs/intent-open-concepts/index.md

 The list may also be used as a reference for the intended meaning of intent concept terms and so has many entries that do not require custom speech rules.

+Unless otherwise noted below, the argument order of the concepts follows the order used by the presentation MathML elements that are typically used represent the concept.
+For linear notations such as `plus`, this means the left-to-right order used in an mrow.
+For power, it means the order used in msup (base, exponent).
+And for `root`, it means the order used in mroot (radicand, index).
+Some concepts such as `binomial-coefficient` have multiple notations.
+Where the order might not be clear from the standard notation, the speech hint or comments should make clear what is the intended order of arguments.

 ----